Ralpina/Workshop-OTU-pipeline/README.md

 ./7_chimaera_filter.sh
 ```
 [This will filter](https://github.com/Ralpina/fungalOTUpipeline?tab=readme-ov-file#filtering-chimaeric-sequences) chimaeric sequences, if they occur.
 A PCR chimaera is an artefactual sequence generated from two different DNA templates during PCR.
-At the end of this step, the following files will include your sets of filtered sequences:
+At the end of this step, the following files will include your sets of quality-filtered sequences:
 **results/clean_nochim_singlets.fasta**
 **results/clean_nochim_contigs.fasta**
 <details>